 Albino Dog - Care, Health and Characteristics

-Just like people, dogs can suffer from albinism, a lack of skin pigmentation.
-Apart from the usual dog care, albino dogs require extra attention when it comes to their dermis to prevent the onset of health issues.
+Like people, dogs can suffer from albinism, a lack of skin pigmentation.
+Apart from the usual dog care, albino dogs require extra attention regarding their dermis to prevent the onset of health issues.

-Some people argue that albinism is not a desirable trait in dogs because it comes with many associated biological impairments.
-This opinion certainly prevails in many dog breed standards.
-Others argue that albino dogs can live well if they receive the necessary care, and therefore there is no reason to ban their breeding.
-However, without ignoring that albino dogs also have the right to receive the necessary love and care, you should know that they are more prone to health problems that can limit their quality of life and even lead to serious difficulties. in some cases.
+Some argue that albinism is not desirable in dogs because it comes with many associated biological impairments.
+This opinion indeed prevails in many dog breed standards.
+On the other hand, others argue that albino dogs can live well if they receive the necessary care, and therefore there is no reason to ban their breeding.
+However, without ignoring that albino dogs also have the right to receive the necessary love and care, you should know that they are more prone to health problems that can limit their quality of life and even lead to serious difficulties in some cases.

 If the characteristics of the albino dog can be similar to those of other albino animals, this anomaly presents some peculiarities in man's best friend.
 To begin with, no cases of dogs with full albinism have yet been described.
 All albinisms described in the scientific and technical literature on dogs are partial albinism.

-Even dogs that appear to be completely devoid of melanin pigment have some.
-In some cases, it is so diluted that the dogs appear to have full albinism.
-Partial albinism, on the other hand, means that there is a small amount of pigment and therefore it can be confused with other abnormalities.
-This may be the reason why many white dogs are sometimes mistaken for albino dogs, beyond the color of their hair.
+Even dogs that appear to be utterly devoid of melanin pigment have some.
+In some cases, it is so diluted that the dogs seem to have full albinism.
+Partial albinism, on the other hand, means that there is a small amount of pigment and can be confused with other abnormalities.
+This may be why many white dogs are sometimes mistaken for albino dogs beyond their hair color.

 Many dogs have one or more of these characteristics without being albino, and some albino dogs can pass for normal dogs.
 However, the diagnosis of albinism in dogs must be made by a qualified veterinarian.